jonvnadelberg/slsa/docs/spec/v1.0/levels.md

 All of [Build L2], plus:

--   Prevents tampering during the build---by maintainers, compromised credentials, or other tenants.
+-   Prevents tampering during the build by maintainers, compromised credentials, or other tenants.

 -   Greatly reduces the impact of compromised package upload credentials by